CSB5/CaDRReS/README.md

 *Chayaporn Suphavilai, Denis Bertrand, Niranjan Nagarajan; Predicting Cancer Drug Response using a Recommender System, Bioinformatics, Volume 34, Issue 22, 15 November 2018, Pages 3907–3914, https://doi.org/10.1093/bioinformatics/bty452*

-> We are working on a new version of CaDRReS, which will support single-cell RNA-seq data.
-You can find a new implementation of CaDRReS model based on TensorFlow, as well as Jupyter notebooks for model training and testing on your new samples at (https://github.com/CSB5/CaDRReS-SC).
+> A newer TensorFlow implementation of CaDRReS, with additional features to support single-cell RNA-seq data, as well as Jupyter notebooks for model training and testing, can be found here: https://github.com/CSB5/CaDRReS-SC.

 ## How to run CaDRReS?